Magneto-Optical Trap Field Characterization with the Directional Hanle Effect: Description of the Hanle effect

-The traditional Hanle effect can be understood by treating atoms as classical oscillating electric dipoles.
-Light induces an electric dipole moment along the polarization axis.
-But in the presence of a magnetic field, the oscillation axis will rotate with time, changing the polarization of the radiated light.
-In steady state, atoms are spread over a distribution of decay state and rotation angle.
-If many rotations happen within the decay time, appreciable radiation will come from atoms in all orientations, and the scattered light will be unpolarized.
+The Hanle effect can be understood qualitatively by treating atoms as classical oscillating electric dipoles.
+In this picture, similar to what was first proposed by Hanle \cite{novikov74HanleEffect,budker02review}, light induces an oscillating electric dipole moment in an atom.
+The dipole is initially excited in the direction of the driving light polarization.
+If a magnetic field is present, the dipole oscillation axis will rotate around the field, changing the polarization of the emitted light.
+Averaged over time, this reduces the scattered light polarization.
+This is typically observed using a detector displaced from the atoms perpendicular to the driving light polarization, where the scattered intensity is greatest.
+If the field is large enough to cause many rotations within a decay time (which happens when Zeeman shifts are large compared to the natural linewidth), the light scattered in this direction will be completely unpolarized.

-In addition to depolarization, a magnetic field also changes the spatial radiation pattern of the scattered light.
-With no magnetic field, atoms will fluoresce into a sine-squared dipole emission pattern, and no light will be emitted in the direction of the driving light polarization.
-But if a field is applied, the emission pattern rotates.
-The amount of light detected by an observer along the polarization axis will depend on how far the dipoles rotate before decaying, which, in turn, depends on the magnetic field strength.
-An example of this can be seen in Fig.~\ref{fig:3ZeroPoints}, which shows fluorescence from atoms in a region with 3 field zero points\cite{jackson2016situ}.
+In the {\em directional} Hanle effect, we consider how the field changes the {\em spatial radiation pattern} of the scattered light.
+With no field present, the oscillating dipole emits with a sine-squared dipole emission pattern, and a detector displaced from the atoms in the driving light polarization direction will measure no scattered light.
+If a magnetic field is present, however, the emission pattern rotates.
+The strength of the field determines the rotation rate, and the rotation rate, compared to the decay time, determines the average light intensity scattered in the direction of the pump light polarization.
+An example of this can be seen in Fig.~\ref{fig:3ZeroPoints}, which shows fluorescence from atoms in a region with 3 field zero points \cite{jackson2016situ}.
+Note that the directional Hanle effect provides a picture of the field strength, viewable with a camera or directly viewable by eye.

-To determine magnetic fields from an image like the one in Fig.~\ref{fig:3ZeroPoints}, we model radiation fields classically, but quantize atomic energy levels.
-We assume an atom with a $j=0$ ground and a $j=1$ excited state, as is the case for the 5s$^2$ $^1$S$_0$ to 5s5p $^1$P$_1$ resonance transition in strontium.
-Zeeman shifts split the upper state degeneracy, causing scattered light contributions from the sublevels to change phase with time.
-This changes the radiation field in time in a way analogous to the field of a classical oscillating dipole with a drifting oscillation axis.

-If the atom is excited to a superposition of excited-state magnetic sublevels, $\myket{\Psi} = a_0 \myket{0} + a_- \myket{-1} + a_+ \myket{1}$, the scattered light field is the sum of classical oscillating dipole fields weighted by the amplitude coefficients $a_0$, $a_-$, and $a_+$.
-The initial magnitudes of these amplitudes right after absorbing light are